marco-lewis/quantum-barrier-certificates/README.md

 ## Running the Code

+The examples are tested on a virtual machine using Python 3.9.5.

-1. Install the requirements file
+1. Install the requirements file (if in the provided VM you only need to run (b) to activate the environment)

     a. ```python -m venv env```